 Interview conducted at Jean-Bosco Mwenda's home in Lubumbashi,

 I was born here, in Lubumbashi.
-That is, before it was Elizabeth ville,
+That is, it used to be Elizabethville,

 before independence.
-My partnts lived here in Lubumbashi.
+My parents lived here in Lubumbashi.
 My father, he

-studied with the Catholic missionaries of the mission Don Bosco; that
+studied with the Catholic missionaries of the mission Don Bosco, which still exists; that

 is why I am named Jean-Bosco.
 And my father he played piano, as a musician.

-Me, I do not play the piano; me, I play guitar.
-That happened like this:
+Me, I do not play the piano; me, I play guitar -- that's how it turned out for me.

-at the age of six, my father he asked to go work in Likas, Jadotville.
+Afterwards, at the age of six, my father they asked him to go work in Likasi, Jadotville.

 small, still young.